Atlas Copco AB – Annual report – 31 December 2019

 On January 11, 2016, the European Commission announced its decision that Belgian tax rulings granted to companies with regard to “Excess Profit” shall be considered as illegal state aid and that unpaid taxes shall be reclaimed by the Belgian state.
 Atlas Copco had such tax ruling since 2010.

-The Belgian government, as well as Atlas Copco, has appealed the decision to the General Court of the European Union (EGC) in Luxembourg.
-There are several other companies that have been affected by the decision of January 11, 2016 in the same way as Atlas Copco; most of those companies have also appealed to EGC.
+The Belgian government, as well as Atlas Copco, appealed the decision to the General Court of the European Union (EGC) in Luxembourg and on February 14, 2019 the EGC annulled the decision taken by the European Commission on January 11, 2016.